andresdominguez/jsToolbox/README.md

 * Join string or multiple vars into a single var (Ctrl SHIFT Alt J)
 * Open current file in browser (Ctrl SHIFT Alt G)
 * Generate a method for the current javascript class
-* Override a method from a parent javascript class
+* Override a method from the parent javascript class

 See all the JS Toolbox actions from two locations: